vault27/Foundation/paloalto.md

 ## Disk Space

+Some common symptoms of the root partition getting filled up are:

+- Unable to log in or access Web UI
+- Certain daemons processes not starting
+- Incomplete tech support bundles
+- System log alerts with "Disk usage for / exceeds limit,  X percent in use, cleaning file system"
+- Root partition is high
-Automatic cleaning of disk-space is done only when the disk-space reaches 95% and this 95% is fixed and cannot be currently changed
+- Automatic cleaning of disk-space is done only when the disk-space reaches 95% and this 95% is fixed and cannot be currently changed

+Some of the common causes of a filled partition:

+- An admin troubleshooting certain processes and creates core files.
+These files are stored on the root and remain there until deleted by the administrator
+- Enabling of diagnostic logs for the dataplane (packet diags) can also take up space on the root partition

 ```
 show system disk-space